oneapi-src/level-zero-spec/core/INTRO.md

 # Introduction

-[DO NOT EDIT]: # (generated from /scripts/core/INTRO.md)
+[DO NOT EDIT]: # (generated from /scripts/core/INTRO.md) The objective of the Level 0 APIs to provide direct-to-metal interfaces to offload accelerator devices.

 The Intel Xe Driver API provides the lowest-level, fine-grain and most explicit control over:
 - Memory Allocation and Cross-Process Sharing